The Numerous Health Benefits of Turmeric

 Free radicals are highly reactive chemicals that are formed daily in our bodies as a result of normal biological metabolic activity.
 However, thanks to the ever-increasing levels of toxic chemical pollution in our environment, we’re now being bombarded with many more free radical attacks than ever before.

-Free radicals damage cellular structures including the outer protective cell membrane, cellular proteins, and even DNA – paving the way for chronic diseases such as heart disease, Alzheimer’s disease, and cancer to develop.
+Free radicals can damage cellular structures including the outer protective cell membrane, cellular proteins, and even DNA – paving the way for chronic diseases such as heart disease, Alzheimer’s, and cancer to develop.
 Free radical damage is also believed to contribute significantly to the aging process.

-Not only that, turmeric has been shown to enhance the activity of our body’s natural antioxidant enzymes, including superoxide dismutase (SOD), catalase, and glutathione peroxidase.
+Not only that, but in a 2013 study published in Toxicological & Environmental Chemistry, turmeric was shown to enhance the activity of our body’s natural antioxidant enzymes, including superoxide dismutase (SOD), catalase, and glutathione peroxidase.

-SOD breaks down and inactivates harmful superoxide radicals.
+SOD helps to break down and inactivate harmful superoxide radicals.
 Catalase protects our cells from oxidative damage caused by reactive oxygen species (ROS), which are a type of harmful free radical that contains oxygen.
 Similarly, the main biological role of glutathione peroxidase is to protect our cells from oxidative damage.

 In other words, the antioxidant benefits of turmeric include neutralization of free radicals as well as enhancing the activity of natural enzymes in our body that also inactivate them.